Denis2054/Hands-on-Chatbots/README.md

-#Hands-On Chatbot and Conversational UI Development
+# O'Reilly live course: Hands-On Chatbot and Conversational UI Development by Denis Rothman

 ## Goal
 This document is for a live course on O'Reilly's e-learning platform.